juliasilge/supervised-ML-case-studies-course/slides/chapter2_05.md

 - **Training set?**
 - ~~Testing set?~~

-Notes: **No, it does not!** You🙅  want the test set to look like new data that your model will see in the future, so you don't want to mess with the class balance there; you want to see how your model will perform on imbalanced data, even if you have trained it on artificially balanced data.
+Notes: **No, it does not!** 🙅 You want the set to look like new data that your model will see in the future, so you don't want to mess with the class balance there; you want to see how your model will perform on imbalanced data, even if you have trained it on artificially balanced data.

 ---